DanialEbrahimzadeh/LRLRI_classification/README.md

 Classification of low-resolution laser-radar images

 implementation of a CNN model for classification of LRLR images.
-Our data is limited and confidential, so I can only share my code.
+Our data is limited and confidential.

 sample of our images: